knative/docs/docs/install/knative-with-operators.md

   namespace: knative-eventing
 ```

-If you do not specify the version with `spec.version`, the operator will take the latest one available in the operator.
+If you do not specify a version by using spec.version, the operator defaults to the latest available version.

 {{< /tab >}}

-{{% tab name="Install Future Knative Eventing" %}} You do not need to upgrade the operator to a newer version, to install
+{{% tab name="Install Future Knative Eventing" %}} You do not need to upgrade the operator to a newer version to install
-the new releases of Knative Eventing.
+new releases of Knative Eventing.
 If Knative Eventing launches a new version, e.g. `ma.mi.pa`, you can install it by
-applying the following content:
+applying a YAML file containing the following:

 ```
 apiVersion: v1